Pro-poor public policy or practices changed

 Important Comments

-This indicator refers to “public” policies, that is, government laws and frameworks, and not HR policies (such as Health & Safety, Child Protection, etc).
+This indicator refers to “public” policies and practices, that is, laws, frameworks and practices by decision-makers that we are influencing, and not your own internal organisational policies or practices (such as Health & Safety, Child Protection, etc).

-“Advocacy” for the purposes of this indicator means “Influencing the decisions, policies and practices of powerful decision-makers, to address underlying causes of poverty, bring justice and support good development.”
+‘Advocacy’ for the purposes of this indicator means ‘Influencing the decisions, policies and practices (including processes and structures) of powerful decision makers, to address underlying causes of poverty, bring justice and support good development.’
 Advocacy is never just about raising awareness of an issue, a problem or a situation.
 It is always about trying to seek change in the public policies, practices, systems, structures, decisions and attitudes that cause poverty and injustice, so that they work in favour of people living in poverty.

-A pro-poor public policy or practice change could include:
+A public policy or public practice change that will positively impact people currently living in poverty could include:

 • Sometimes, there may be a good law or policy in place but it needs to be enforced.
-A “public policy or practice change” here would be for the law or policy to be implemented as a result of your advocacy.
+A ‘public practice change’ here would be for the law or policy to be implemented as a result of your advocacy.

 • Sometimes, there is a good law or policy in place but it is implemented in a way that is unfair or discriminatory.
-A “public policy or practice change” here would be better implementation of the law or policy as a result of your advocacy.
+A ‘public practice change’ here would be better implementation of the law or policy as a result of your advocacy.

 • Sometimes, there is no law or practice in place, and it is simply an issue of changing attitudes.
-A “public policy or practice change” here would be for attitudes or practices to be changed.
+A ‘public practice change’ here would be for attitudes or practices of decision-makers to be changed.

-For more detailed guidance, as well as examples of different types of policy and practice changes, see Tearfund’s Advocacy toolkit (https://learn.tearfund.org/en/resources/publications/roots/advocacy_toolkit/) or contact Tearfund’s Advocacy Matrix Team.
-There is also a guidance note specifically for Tearfund country teams.
+For more detailed guidance, as well as examples of different types of policy and practice changes that will positively impact people currently living in poverty, see Tearfund’s Advocacy toolkit (https://learn.tearfund.org/en/resources/publications/roots/advocacy_toolkit/) or contact a Tearfund advocacy advisor in your region’s Advocacy Matrix Team.

 This guidance was prepared by Tearfund ©